usf-cs212-fall2018/usf-cs212-fall2018.github.io/_posts/2018-11-04-project-4b-search-engine.md

   - **Database Support:** The following features require you to connect your search engine to a database over JDBC.

-    - **User Accounts (20 points):** Allow users to register, login, and logout of an account with your search engine.
-You will need to securely store usernames and passwords in a database for this feature, and use some form of session tracking to determine if a user is logged in to the search engine.
+    - ~~**User Accounts (20 points):** Allow users to register, login, and logout of an account with your search engine.
+You will need to securely store usernames and passwords in a database for this feature, and use some form of session tracking to determine if a user is logged in to the search engine.~~

-    - **User Data (15 points):** Store all per-user data persistently in a database instead of in cookies. *You are expected to implement this for all related features to earn full credit.
-For example, if you implement search history and visited results, data from BOTH should be stored in a database for full credit.*
+    - ~~**User Data (15 points):** Store all per-user data persistently in a database instead of in cookies. *You are expected to implement this for all related features to earn full credit.
+For example, if you implement search history and visited results, data from BOTH should be stored in a database for full credit.*~~

+    - ~~**Change Password (10 points):** Allow users to change and/or reset their password.~~

+    - ~~**Logged In Users (5 points):** Track and display the last 5 users to log into your search engine.~~

     - **Page Snippets (15 points):** During a crawl, store short snippets of every webpage found in a database and display these snippets whenever that page is returned as a result.

-    - **Change Password (10 points):** Allow users to change and/or reset their password.

-    - **Logged In Users (5 points):** Track and display the last 5 users to log into your search engine.
+    - <span class="tag is-info">New</span> **Last Crawled (5 points):** This feature requires you implement the "Page Snippets" feature.
+When crawling pages and storing page snippets, also store a timestamp of when that page was crawled in the database.
+Whenever that page and snippet is returned as a result, display the crawled date as well.

+    - <span class="tag is-info">New</span> **Popular Queries, Database Edition (15-20 points):** Every time a search is conducted, parse/clean/optimize that query and store the number of times that query has been searched for in a database.
+Allow users to see the top 5 most popular queries on your search page.
+The base functionality of this feature is worth 15 points.
+You can earn an additional 5 points if you make those queries clickable such that when clicked, the results for that query is displayed (i.e. clicking a popular query conducts a search for that query). _Note: You cannot implement both this and the non-database "Suggested Queries" feature._

+    - <span class="tag is-info">New</span> **Most Visited and/or Favorited Results (10-15 points):** This feature requires you implement at least one of the "Visited Results" or "Favorite Results" features.
+When storing the visit or favorite in the user session, also increment the number of times that page has been visited or favorited in a database.
+When displaying the user's visit or favorite history, also show the top 5 visited or favorited pages overall from the database.
+If you implement this for just one feature (visited -or- favorited results, but not both) it is worth 10 points.
+If you implement this for both the visited and favorited results features, it is worth 15 points.

+    - <span class="tag is-info">New</span> **Reset Database (5 points):** This feature requires you implement at least one database feature.
+Allow users with an administrator password to clear all the tables in the database associated with your search engine.

   - **Extra Functionality**: The following features allow you to customize the functionality of your search engine.